codio/site/source/docs/ide/boxes/installsw/gui.html.md

 If you are writing or using programs that have a GUI based output then please read this section.
 Whether you are using UI libraries like tkinter, qt or simply ubuntu applications that have a non web based UI, this section explains how to setup a virtual desktop.

 ## Sample Project
+If you created the account for your Codio Trial account then you will find 'Demo GUI Output' in your My Projects list.
+You will find instructions in the README.md file when you open the project.

-There is a Starter Pack project that demonstrates these features.
-[Click here to install it in your projects list](https://codio.com/home/starter-packs/d9c00215-ec2a-46e7-b64e-85fab45b0872/).
-You will find instructions in the README.md file.
+If it is not there then [click here to install it in your projects list](https://codio.com/home/starter-packs/d9c00215-ec2a-46e7-b64e-85fab45b0872/).
+Press the 'Use Pack' button to install.

 ### Uses and Limitations
 X Server is a virtual desktop that is very effective for Codio's cloud based infrastructure.
 Any application that relies on a graphical user interface has its graphical output redirected to it and Codio's viewer is then able to display the virtual desktop in a browser.